-Handweaving is a big part of Karakalpak culture, but only a small number of skilled
+Handweaving is a big part of Karakalpak culture, but only a small number of skilled weavers remain.
+Yet even today, Karakalpak people hang intricately decorated textiles around their living spaces.

 - There are around 924,000 Karakalpaks worldwide. - Traditionally, Karakalpak society is organized by clans. - The Karakalpak language is divided into two dialects. - Most Karakalpaks identify with Sunni Islam. - Few Karakalpaks have ever heard the gospel.